RascalSoftware/RAT/docs/source/entryFunctions.rst

 ===================
 RAT Entry Functions
 ===================
-After the user has defined the projectClass and controlsClass, the user can run RAT like shown below
+The user should begin by creating a project and controls object, then the user can run RAT like shown below

 .. code-block:: MATLAB
     :caption: Sample usage of RAT class.

         % Initialize the project class
-        problem = projectClass();
+        problem = createProject();

         % Initialize the controls class
         controls = controlsClass();